mutaraw/projectCWAP/README.md

 # Project CWAP

+**©2025 William Mutara.
+All Rights Reserved.
+This code is not licensed for distribution or modification.
+Unauthorized use is prohibited.**

-@copyright This strategy is a multi-timeframe cross strategy on TradingView based on weighted average prices and developed by William Mutara.
+This strategy is a multi-timeframe cross strategy on TradingView based on weighted average prices and developed by William Mutara.
 It is inspired by the already famous VWAP indiator.

 # CWAP_LTF & CWAP_HTF Cross Strategy